 Enjoy and let us know what you think in the comments section below.
 As always, we welcome your feedback and input on all of our published content.
 Thanks for stopping by.

 The tale is the same, but the names are slightly different, as is the setting.
-Instead of the Victorian era London, this is now a small town in New England during the Great Depression, and instead of Ebenezer Scrooge we have Benedict Slade (played quite coldly by Henry Winkler), and he runs a company that provides loans to people who are struggling.
+Instead of Victorian-era London, this is now a small town in New England during the Great Depression, and instead of Ebenezer Scrooge we have Benedict Slade (played quite coldly by Henry Winkler), and he runs a company that provides loans to people who are struggling.
 If they can’t pay their loans he repossesses what they put up as collateral.
 He has an assistant name Thatcher (R.H.
 Thomson), and right as Christmas approaches Slade grabs Thatcher and they set upon their mission to collect on all of the unpaid loans, including some personal, leather-bound books belonging to an owner of a bookstore.
-He even goes so far as to take back a piano for the very orphanage he grew up in (more on that later).
+He even goes so far as to take back a piano from the very orphanage he grew up in (more on that later).

 When the local, unemployed town folk ask Thatcher to speak on their behalf to get the local quarry open again, Slade promptly fires his employee.
 Of course, that’s when the visitations begin starting with (naturally) his former business partner, Jack Latham (Kenneth Pogue).
 As always he warns him of three spirits who are going to visit him, only here these spirits are representations of people he has wronged by taking away their property right on Christmas Eve, starting with the owner of the bookstore Mr. Merrivale (David Wayne).
 It is here that we get a glimpse of Slade’s past and learn that he was an orphan only to be brought in to work at a woodshop.
 Over time he grows up and tries to introduce newfangled ideas including automation, which would increase profit while minimizing time.
 The owner, and his benefactor, Nathaniel Brewster (Chris Wiggins) shoots down the idea because it would eliminate his workforce and he has no desire to let workers go.
 In time Slade goes off into business on his own with Latham and the rest is, as they say, history.